 2. Host a virtual recipe swap with extended family members.

 Thanksgiving is the time of year to gather with beloved family members, and thanks to modern technology, you can still come together during a pandemic!
 Host a virtual recipe swap on Zoom or Skype and tell each participant to "bring" their favorite recipe (aka type it out and share with everyone).
 Every guest will leave with a new side dish in their arsenal, and everyone will finally have access to grandma's famous dinner roll recipe.

 3. Pass around a gratefulness basket at your Thanksgiving table.

-Some guests get stage fright at the thought of going around the table and telling the room what they are thankful for, especially if everyone doesn't know each other that well.
-Invite your guests to dive deeper into their gratitude by handing out slips of paper and having them write down what they are grateful for instead.
+If you're still hosting a small Thanksgiving gathering, invite your guests to dive deeper into their gratitude by handing out slips of paper and having them write down what they are grateful for instead.
 After everyone has anonymously placed their paper in the basket, pass it around again and have each person pull a slip of paper out and read it aloud.

 4. Use social media to highlight someone you're thankful for.